 Structure Films approached me to design their visual identity and home webspace.
 Jason and David were interested in using a model of electromagnetism as the basis of their logo to reinforce their science-in-film mission.
 We put together a dynamic, WordPress site that uses video, full width elements, and tall, scrolling pages to engage the visitor.

 Structure Films raised $859,425 through Kickstarter for their Bill Nye Film project, setting a record for the most-funded documentary on the crowdfunding site.
-For the campaign, I develop graphics based on the quirky segments and 90’s-era graphics in Nye’s original PBS/Disney TV show.
+For the campaign, I developed graphics based on the quirky segments and 90’s-era graphics in Nye’s original PBS/Disney TV show.
 We were able to tap into a generational nostalgia for Nye’s science-education enthusiasm and blow way past their $650,000 goal.
 Science Rules!